matthew-liu801/matthew-liu801.github.io/_pages/about.md

 Hello!
 I'm an undergraduate at UC Berkeley, where I'm fortunate to work as a researcher in [Prof. Yun Song](https://people.eecs.berkeley.edu/~yss/group.html)'s lab.
 I'll be applying to PhD programs in Fall 2024.

 I'm interested in mathematical and computational biology, focusing on integrating statistical and biological principles with deep learning to understand the relationships between protein sequence, structure, and function.
-Currently, I'm [exploring this](https://research.berkeley.edu/surf-fellows/matthew-liu/) by using deep structure-based models to learn better models of protein evolution.

-In my free time, I enjoy cycling, listening to musicals, and making Google reviews.
+In my free time, I enjoy cycling, playing tennis, and listening to musicals.